Tamins

-Tamins (Tumein) is a village and a municipality in the Imboden Region in the Swiss canton of Graubünden.
+Tamins (Tumein) is a village and a municipality in the Imboden Region in the Swiss canton of Grisons.

 History

 Tamins is first mentioned in 1224 as Tuminne.
 In 1225 it was mentioned as Tvminnis and in 1399 as Tumins.

 Geography

 Tamins has an area, As of 2006, of 40.7 km2.
 Of this area, 16.5% is used for agricultural purposes, while 50.1% is forested.
 Of the rest of the land, 1.4% is settled (buildings or roads) and the remainder (32%) is non-productive (rivers, glaciers or mountains).

 Before 2017, the municipality was located in the Trins sub-district, of the Imboden district, after 2017 it was part of the Imboden Region.
 It is a small settlement north of the confluence of the Hinterrhein and Vorderrhein.
 It consists of the village of Tamins and since 1803 the village of Reichenau at the confluence of Hinterrhein and Vorderrhein and the Castle (Schloss) of Reichenau.